 Before we can enter into the contract we must negotiate its terms, including the price and delivery schedule.
 In addition, as a governmental agency, BARDA's ability to enter into a contract is subject to continued funding for this purpose, which can change at any time.
 In August 2015, we submitted a response to the RFP and we subsequently engaged in discussions with BARDA regarding our response.
 We understand that BARDA had intended to make a contract award on or prior to September 30, 2015, the end of the U.S. government's fiscal year, but the contract award was postponed due to a delay in Congressional approval for the necessary appropriations.
-Reprioritization in BARDA's budget is likely to result in negotiations being delayed until the U.S. government's 2017 fiscal year, at the earliest.
+Reprioritization in BARDA's budget has resulted in negotiations being delayed until the U.S. government's 2017 fiscal year at the earliest.
+There are no assurances that negotiations will resume in a timely manner, if at all.